 For some people, having to lie still on the scanning table for the length of the procedure may cause some discomfort or pain.

-Tell your healthcare provider if you are pregnant, or think you may be pregnant or are breastfeeding.
+Tell your healthcare provider if you are pregnant, think you may be pregnant, or are breastfeeding.

 There may be other risks depending on your specific medical condition.
 Be certain your healthcare provider knows about all of your medical conditions.